If not for a pair of Smithsonian scientists, the fingernail-size frog from Brazil would have likely gone extinct without ever being described ...

 The phantasmal poison frog, Epipedobates anthonyi, is the original source of epibatidine, discovered by John Daly in 1974.
 Epibatidine has not been found in any animal outside of Ecuador, and its ...

-A group of researchers were part of an expedition to French Guiana to study tropical frogs in the Amazon.
-Various amphibian species of this region use ephemeral pools of water as their nurseries, and ...
+A group of researchers from the University of Jyvaskyla and Stanford University were part of an expedition to French Guiana to study tropical frogs in the Amazon.
+Various amphibian species of this ...

 Some results have been hidden because they may be inaccessible to you